 Symptoms of otitis media in children may appear insidiously and are not directed to the disease, as we often see general symptoms such as fever, lack of appetite, crying, irritability with refusal to breastfeed.

 Ear pain and hearing impairment are common symptoms of otitis media, but the child may not be able to express them well.
-Your infant will not tell you that he is suffering from ear pain.
-You, as a mother or father, must notice the symptoms of a middle ear infection to start treating it.
+Your infant will not tell you that he has an earache.
+As a mother or father, you should note the symptoms of a middle ear infection to start treating it.

 Middle ear infection may occur otitis media And it heals automatically without noticing its symptoms, we mention the most important Symptoms of ear infection in children:

 - Painful ear expressed by pulling and rubbing the ear

 - Difficulty sleeping because the pain intensifies when lying on the tip of the sore ear

 The cause of ear infection in children is due to a bacterial or viral infection that is transmitted to the middle ear through the Eustachian tube.
 This channel connects the middle ear to the nasopharynx and works to drain fluids and prevent their accumulation in the middle ear.

 When Eustachian tube obstruction Fluid buildup in the middle ear often causes upper respiratory tract infection (cold or cold) to swell and block the canal.